gizemdayioglu/wikipedia-places-integration/PlacesApp/README.md

 - Custom locations are automatically shown in both map and list views for consistency
 - The app checks network connectivity before making network requests using `NetworkReachability`
 - Network errors are handled with proper error types and localized error messages
+- Error states are displayed using a reusable `ErrorStateView` component with retry functionality
+- View state is managed using an enum-based `PlacesViewState` for clarity
 - Full accessibility support with VoiceOver labels, hints, and values
 - JSON supports locations with or without names
 - Map view uses MapKit with efficient annotation handling and accessibility